djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: ' '
 ---

+Oh hai!
+Turns out lots of you wanting programmy things.
+I spent all day on other people's projects.
+(In the best way possible.)
+===================================================================

-Do yourself a favor.
+26 Feb 2013 | Do yourself a favor.
 Today, go through and delete everything you can that you published to the web prior to January 1 2013.
-===================================================================

 25 Feb 2013 | New: [Videos!](http://gwenbell.com/pages/video)